sphinx-gallery/sphinx-gallery/README.rst

 There are some extra instructions on how to present your examples to Sphinx-Gallery.

 * A mandatory ``README.txt`` file with rst syntax to introduce your gallery
-* ``plot_examples.py`` files.
-Python scripts that have to be executed and output a plot that will be presented in your gallery
+* ``plot_examples.py`` files: Python scripts that have to be executed and output a plot that will be presented in your gallery
-* ``examples.py`` files.
-Python scripts that will not be executed but will be presented in the gallery
+* ``examples.py`` files: Python scripts that will not be executed but will be presented in the gallery

 All the Python scripts in the examples folder need to have a docstring.
 Written in rst syntax as it is used in the generated file for the example gallery.

-You can have sub-folders in your ``examples`` directory, those will be recursively scanned by the gallery extension and presented in the gallery, as long as they also have a ``README.txt`` file.
+You can have sub-folders in your ``examples`` directory, those will be processed by the gallery extension and presented in the gallery, as long as they also have a ``README.txt`` file.
 Sub-folders have to respect the same structure examples folder.

 If these instructions are not clear enough, this package uses itself, to generated its own example gallery.
 So check the directory structure and the contents of the